Course - Integrated Energy Design - Theory - AAR4926

 Further on evaluation

-Postponed evaluations are usually scheduled for the next regular exam period.
+Postponed examinations are normally scheduled for the next exam period.

 Specific conditions